-- As a general rule, law enforcement agencies are disposed to permit an educational institution to handle the illegal use of drugs by students according to its own disciplinary policies and procedures, on the assumption that the College will deal with such problems effectively and responsibly.
+- As a general rule, law enforcement agencies permit an educational institution to address the illegal use of drugs by students in accordance with its disciplinary policies and procedures.
 However, the College cannot deny the Los Angeles Police Department or federal or state narcotics officers the right of access to the campus or entry to College buildings for the purpose of investigating the illegal use or sale of drugs.

 Section B: Occidental Expectations of Behavior

-- Substance Use: The use, abuse, sale, manufacturing, possession and/or distribution of illegal drugs or drug paraphernalia is prohibited.
-Distribution is not limited to a cash exchange.
-This includes any student who provides, shares, jointly purchases, or otherwise makes available any of the above substances to others.
+- Illegal substance use: The use, abuse, sale, manufacturing, possession and/or distribution of illegal drugs or drug paraphernalia is prohibited.
+A student is deemed to have distributed illegal drugs or drug paraphernalia if they sell, exchange, share, jointly purchase, or otherwise make available any illegal drug or drug paraphernalia to another.

-- Pharmaceuticals and other Substances: The abuse, sale, and/or distribution of over-the-counter, prescription drugs, or other substances is prohibited.
-This includes use of the drug/substance for anything aside from its intended purpose, by someone other than the intended recipient, and in a dosage other than the prescribed.
-Any student who sells, provides, shares or otherwise makes available prescription pharmaceuticals to another person may be found responsible for violating the Occidental drug policy.
-Distribution is not limited to a cash exchange.
-This includes any student who provides, shares, jointly purchases, or otherwise makes available any of the above substances to others.
+- Over the counter and prescription substance use: The abuse, sale, and/or distribution of over-the-counter or prescription drugs (pharmaceuticals), or other substances is prohibited.
+This includes the use of the pharmaceutical/substance for anything aside from its intended purpose, by someone other than the intended recipient, and in a dosage other than what is prescribed.
+Any student who sells, provides, shares or otherwise makes available a pharmaceutical/substance to another person may be found responsible for violating the Occidental drug policy.
+A student is deemed to have distributed a pharmaceutical or substance if they sell, exchange, share, jointly purchase, or otherwise make available any pharmaceutical or substance to another.

-- In presence of controlled substances: Students who are in the presence of such activities/items as outlined above may also face disciplinary action.
+- Illegal activity by association: Students who are in the presence of such activities/items as outlined above shall also be subject to disciplinary action.

 Section C: Drug Offenses and Penalties

 The Federal Controlled Substances Act provides penalties of up to 15 years imprisonment and fines up to $25,000 for unlawful distribution or possession with intent to distribute illegal drugs.
-For the unlawful possession of a controlled substance, a person is subject to up to one year of imprisonment and fines up to $5,000.
-Any person who unlawfully distributes a controlled substance to a person under twenty-one years of age may be punished by up to twice the term of imprisonment and fine otherwise authorized by law.
+For the unlawful possession of illegal drugs, a person is subject to up to one year of imprisonment and fines up to $5,000.
+Any person who unlawfully distributes an illegal drug to a person under twenty-one years of age may be punished by up to twice the term of imprisonment and fined otherwise authorized by law.

 The unlawful use, possession, distribution, manufacturing, or dispensing of illegal drugs is prohibited by Occidental College.
 Criminal Sanctions under California Law for the unlawful possession or distribution of illegal drugs and alcohol include the following:

-- Possession of Controlled Substances: Imprisonment in State prison for possession of specified controlled substances, including opium derivatives and cocaine (Health and Safety Code Section 11350).
+- Possession of Controlled Substances: Imprisonment in county jail for possession of specified controlled substances, including opium derivatives and cocaine (Health and Safety Code Section 11350).

 - Selling of Controlled Substances: Imprisonment in State prison for two to four years for possession or sale of specified controlled substances including opium derivatives and cocaine (Health and Safety Code Section 11351).

-- Possession of Marijuana: Possession of less than 25.8 grams of marijuana is subject to a misdemeanor and shall be a fined of not more than $100 (Health and Safety Code Section 11357 (b)); Possession of more than 25.8 grams shall be punished by imprisonment in county jail and/or fine of not more than $500, or imprisonment in State prison for possession of concentrated cannabis (Health and Safety Code Section 11357 (a)).
+- Possession of Marijuana: A person in possession of less than 28.5 grams of marijuana is subject to an infraction and may be fined; Possession of more than 28.5 grams shall be punished by imprisonment in county jail and/or a fine (Health and Safety Code Section 11357).

-- Possession with Intent to Sell Marijuana: shall be punished by imprisonment in the State prison (Health and Safety Code Section 11359).
+- Possession with Intent to Sell Marijuana: shall be punished by imprisonment (Health and Safety Code Section 11359).

 - Distribution of Prescription Drugs: it is unlawful for any person who is not a pharmacist to manufacture, compound, furnish, sell, or dispense any dangerous drug or dangerous device, or to dispense or compound any prescription (Business and Professions Code Section 4051 (a)).

 - Under the Influence of Controlled Substance: No person shall use or be under the influence of any controlled substance.
-Any person convicted of violating this is guilty of a misdemeanor and shall be sentenced to serve a term of not less than 90 days or more than one year in a county jail, up to five years of informal probation, drug counseling and/or community service.
+Any person convicted of violating this is guilty of a misdemeanor and shall be sentenced to up to one year in a county jail, up to five years of informal probation, drug counseling and/or community service.
 (Health and Safety Code Section 11550 (a)).

-In circumstances where an organization is found to be hosting an event where medical assistance is sought for a member or guest, the organization (depending upon the circumstances) may be held responsible for violations of the Alcohol and Other Drugs Policy by participating in the conduct process.
+In circumstances where an organization is found to be hosting an event where medical assistance is required or sought for a member or guest, the organization (depending upon the circumstances) may be held responsible for violations of the Alcohol and Other Drugs Policy through the conduct process.
 However, the organization's willingness to seek medical assistance for a member or guest will be viewed as a mitigating factor in determining a sanction for any violations of the Alcohol and Other Drugs Policy.
 For more information on student groups and organizations, please review section D.3 of the Student Code of Conduct.